 San Francisco, a city we had heard so many mixed reviews about, but a city we were determined to experience for ourselves.
 I have no idea where any of this negativity came from because I felt like it was a place I could easily fall in love with.
 It was the last stop on our West Coast road trip!

 San Francisco may look big but it does in fact only have an area of about 47.9 square miles (124 km2) which makes getting from place to place relatively easy.
-Here are our top things to do in San Francisco!
+We had a car but if you’re flying in and want to wander around immediately you can easily find luggage storage in San Francisco.
+Here are our top things to do in San Francisco.

 1/ Admire the Golden Gate Bridge